Cochegrus/Yahtzee-Simulator/README.md

 There is also currently an issue that arises when you try to play again with the same players.
 I will look to update this sometime during the summer to ensure easy playability.

+The file that runs the main function is "YahtzeeSim.java".

 Feel free to take any of my code and adapt it for practice.
 I doubt any of it could get licensed without getting rid of all Yahtzee references.